mmamaev/timeboard/doc/source/doing_calculations.rst

 - You use compound workshifts and while most of the workshifts (usually those covering the working time) are of one size, there are a few workshifts (usually those covering the closed time) which are much larger.
 Trying to count periods, you have in mind the smaller workshifts.
 If a larger one gets into the interval and your period is not long enough, you will find yourself with UnacceptablePeriodError.

 - You have misinterpreted the purpose of :py:meth:`count_periods` method and try to use it as a general time counter.
-For example, in a timeboard with workhifts of varying duration measured in hours, you want to find out how many clock hours there are in an interval.
+For example, in a timeboard with workshifts of varying duration measured in hours, you want to find out how many clock hours there are in an interval.
 In order to do that use `pandas.Timedelta` tools with `start_time` and `end_time` attributes of workshifts and intervals.